About

 Two Gems in a Jewel Case: Lyric poems by Sappho set to original music by Jeri Hilderley for guitars, marimba and voice, presented in a CD jewel case with a full color, 32 page collectors’ book, which includes lyrics, artwork, reproductions of original Greek papyri of Sappho’s lyric poetry, and more.
 Translations are by Pulitzer Prize nominee Konstantinos Lardas.
 Produced in collaboration with WordSpace Publications.

-The SeaWaves present “Protest for Love,” eight music videos on YouTube.
-Here is Number 6: Stay tuned for more!
+The SeaWaves present “Protest for Love,” six music videos on YouTube.
+Number 6: